 Check your outside condenser.

 Make sure your outside condenser does not have any debris, outdoor furniture, toys or branches up against or inside it.
-Windy days, little kids or a careless landscaper can inadvertently block part or all of condenser, thus preventing it from doing its job.
-Also check to make sure the fins inside have not been bent or damaged.
+Windy days, little kids or a careless landscaper can inadvertently block part or all of the condenser, thus preventing it from doing its job.
+Also, check to make sure the fins inside have not been bent or damaged.

 If you’re doing all these things and noticing your system still is not cooling efficiently, it may be time to call in a professional to assess for equipment problems.
 While hot weather does make it harder for your system to cool your home, you don’t want to ignore a potentially fixable problem before it morphs into a total disaster.

 While this isn’t a suggestion for your HVAC system, it is essential for everyone.
-Don’t overlook your own well being when it’s hot outside.
+Don’t overlook your own well-being when it’s hot outside.
 Athletes, older adults and frankly, anyone who goes outside in the summer heat needs to be mindful of consuming enough fluids throughout the day.
 You’ll feel better and have more energy, too!